Elizabeth-Edwards-Lab/rdase_db/reference/Task.md

 #TODO List

+2019-10-31
+1. ask for gene sequence for submitting jobs
+2. make filter can select the No Group options (optimize the filter function)
+3. make user submit accession_no + organism

 2019-10-28
 1. create the staging server after the site is published => DONE
 2. make sure the no group can be selected => DONE